MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 - Its external reference names a known round from another node.
 - External links do not move backward.
 - Round hashes are deterministic over a canonical snapshot ordering.
+- `BuildGraph` reads an immutable published view of each chain's final round and pool counters, and returns copies that callers cannot use to mutate that view.

+### Peer-message invariants

+- Both directions of a neighbor connection verify a signed identity statement and retain its public spend key before publishing the peer; outbound authentication also checks the expected relayer identity and role.
+- Precommitments, announcements, commitments, and full challenges must pass the shared consensus-author signature check before their kernel callbacks run.
+- Forwarded signatures are checked against the claimed original author's key; a relayer signature cannot substitute for another consensus author's signature.
+- Every graph passes signature verification before the separate membership/configured-seed admission decision, and a rejected graph changes neither sync-point state nor the peer synchronization queue.

 ### Membership invariants